 The Ayodya was an incredible experience, and I look forward to returning during my next visit to Bali.

-Disclaimer: I would like to thank the Ayodya for inviting me as their guest.
+Disclaimer: I would like to thank Ayodya for inviting me as their guest.
 All opinions remain my own, as always.
 Also, this post contains affiliate links.
 Using these links helps support this blog at no additional cost to you.